Career or Family, Which Is More Important?

 But organisations adapt quickly.
 When someone leaves, the work continues.
 Someone else steps in, and the system moves forward without you.

-Family works differently.
-Those relationships carry through every stage of life.
-They are not easily replaced or rebuilt once neglected.
+Family works differently from work relationships.
+Family bonds can carry through every stage of life, and are not easily replaced or rebuilt once neglected.

-This contrast leads many people to reconsider their priorities.
+The contrast between having work colleagues and family leads many people to reconsider their priorities.
 If a job begins to damage important relationships, it becomes harder to justify putting work first.